xopxe/Toribio/docs/3-Tasks.md

 toribio.configuration.

-The start() call must start the Lumen tasks (there might be several), register callbacks, etc. Optionally, the module can provide further tasks to use the tasks module.
+The start() call must start the Lumen tasks (there might be several), register callbacks, etc. Optionally, the module can provide further methods.
 For example, a task that will print "tick" at a regulable intervals of time can be as follows:

     local M = {}